PlasmoHQ/rps/readme.md

 # RPS

 Run pnpm/npm/yarn scripts in sequential or in parallel, cross-platform.
-This is a hard fork of [`npm-run-all`](https://github.com/mysticatea/npm-run-all/) with the following enhancement:
+This is a hard fork of [`npm-run-all`](https://github.com/mysticatea/npm-run-all/) with the following enhancement:x

 - Rewrite in Typescript, with esbuild bundling
 - Automated dependencies upkeep with renovate bot